 To set up broadband/wi-fi in your home, the easiest thing to do is go to one of the main suppliers, who are listed below.
 To check the best deals for your area, head to www.getbroadband.ie.
 It pays to shop around in this department, and find what suits you best.

-Getting around Dublin is easy, and there are plenty of options to choose from when deciding which what’s best for you.
+Navigating Dublin is easy and there are plenty of options to choose from when deciding which mode of transport is best for you.

 The luas.ie is the light-rail system of Dublin, and offers a direct link to many major locations outside of the wider Dublin city centre region.
 Lines operate direct links to The 3 Arena concert venue, Dundrum shopping centre, Taillight and St. James’ Hospital.

 There are two Luas lines, Red and Green.
-Red operates between The 3 Arena and Taillaght, and the Green operates between St. Stephen’s Green and Cherrywood.
+Red operates between The 3 Arena and Tallaght, and the Green operates between St. Stephen’s Green and Cherrywood.